 How Knowledge Management Improves Customer Relations?

 KM is an integral aspect of customer relationship management.
-Through KM, a business can track the number of calls, emails, questions that have been asked and resolved, but also which issues are most frequently discussed.
+Through Knowledge Management, a business can track the number of calls, emails, questions that have been asked and resolved, but also which issues are most frequently discussed.

 In this way, a business can see how customers typically interact with its products and services, providing opportunities for the business to make any necessary improvements.